derek-oshita/tamagotchi/README.md

 - Create a repo for your tomagotchi pet (DONE)
 - make a commit after you finish each one of the following
 - Create a Class (JS Class, look at your notes if your forget) for your tomagotchi
-- Instatiate your Tomagotchi
+- Instatiate your Tomagotchi (DONE)
-- Display a character of your choice on the screen to represent your pet
+- Display a character of your choice on the screen to represent your pet (DONE)
-- Display the following metrics for your pet:
-Hunger (1-10 scale)
+- Display the following metrics for your pet: (DONE) Hunger (1-10 scale)
 Sleepiness (1-10 scale)
 Boredom (1-10 scale)
 Age
 - Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
+(DONE)
 - Add the ability to name your pet.
+(DONE)
 - Style the page.
 - Increase your pet's age every x minutes
 - Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
+(DONE)
 - You pet should die if Hunger, Boredom, or Sleepiness hits 10.
 - Morph your pet at certain ages.
 - Animate your pet across the screen while it's alive.